fbpx

 Nobody Wants This: Positive Jewish Male Representation, Much Else Falls Short

-As someone who was raised as a proud Conservative Jew, whose mother imbued her daughters with the notion that intermarriage – even inter-dating was a cardinal sin – mind you, eating non-kosher and not observing Shabbat were not – the premise of a show about inter-dating – especially with a rabbi, was off-putting.
+As someone who was raised as a proud Conservative Jew, whose mother imbued her daughters with the idea that intermarriage was a cardinal sin – mind you, eating non-kosher and not observing Shabbat were not – the premise of a show glorifying intermarriage with a rabbi, was off-putting.
 Characters throughout the show note that intermarriage leads to the extinction of the Jewish people.
 And as studies show – the non-Orthodox community is marrying itself out of existence.

 What I Loved